Euro-Sportring: Tournaments

 Annually approximately 8,000 teams from over 30 countries take part in the tournaments.
 Registration for the tournaments is open to teams of amateur clubs and comparable organisations affiliated to an official governing sports body.

 Organisation

-The activities of the local partners are managed from branches in Western and Central Europe.
 The head office is located in Baarn, Netherlands.
-The management operates under the supervision of the foundation's board.
+The daily management operates under the supervision of the foundation's board.

 History

 The history of Euro-Sportring goes back to 1951, when the first sports exchange between Haarlem, Netherlands and Saarbrücken, Germany took place.
 In 1960, Euro-Sportring was registered in Amsterdam as a non-profit foundation.
 Originally, the sports programmes were held in Germany, the Netherlands, Denmark and Austria.
 Over the years, other European countries were gradually incorporated to the programme.